 Many truck accidents on Illinois roadways are due to equipment failure.
 Commercial truckers are under a lot of pressure to make prompt deliveries.
 This can often lead to poor maintenance procedures and other careless shortcuts that endanger other motorists and pedestrians.
 When truck equipment failure and/or poor maintenance leads to an accident involving serious injuries, it can be difficult to prove the exact cause.
 If you or a loved one has been injured in a truck accident, it is important to speak with a personal injury attorney that has specific experience with these types of cases.

 We are highly acclaimed not only for our skill and experience, but for our unwavering commitment to our clients and down to earth approach.
 Our lawyers are honest, compassionate, responsive and approachable.
-We keep extended evening and weekend hours for your convenience, have five locations to serve you, and we respond quickly to all client inquiries.
+We keep extended evening and weekend hours for your convenience, have 3 locations to serve you, and we respond quickly to all client inquiries.
 In addition, we take all personal injury cases on a contingency basis; so you only pay attorney fees if we win your case.

 Common Types of Truck Equipment Failure